Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 1. Builds a Docker image containing all the necessary linting/testing tools.
 2. Runs the specified command inside a container, with the root of the Submitty repository mounted.

-***Note:** The first time you run the script, the Docker container will take anywhere from 5 to 10 minutes to build.
+***NOTE:** The first time you run the script, the Docker container will take anywhere from 5 to 10 minutes to build.
 Subsequent runs of the script (and therefore builds), using Docker's cached build layers, should only take seconds.*

 ## Running Locally (Outside the VM)